 We talked to four restaurant operators who have made sustainability a top priority.
-Suzanne O’Connor is the Executive Chef at The Scottish Cafe & Restaurant in Edinburgh, a member of the Sustainable Restaurant Association (SRA) that’s been rated a Three Star Sustainability Champion by the organization.
-Vikas Malik is the Marketing Manager and John Page is the Operations Manager at the Gate in London, acclaimed vegetarian restaurants.
+Suzanne O’Connor is the executive chef at The Scottish Cafe & Restaurant in Edinburgh, a member of the Sustainable Restaurant Association (SRA) that’s been rated a Three Star Sustainability Champion by the organization.
+Vikas Malik is the marketing manager and John Page is the operations manager at the Gate in London, acclaimed vegetarian restaurants.
 Jamie Grainger-Smith is the restaurateur behind London’s T.E.D Restaurant, the first-ever restaurant to be built by accredited, vetted and trusted sustainable suppliers.
 Finally, Bradford Heap operates restaurants in Boulder, Colorado restaurants—including SALT, Colterra, and Wild Standard—according to a golden rule: Serve food unto others as you would have food served unto you.

-In our conversations with these leaders, we learned that changing restaurant operations to be more sustainable is a process and an evolution, and your team must be committed to make it work.
+In our conversations with these leaders, we learned that changing restaurant operations to be more sustainable is a process and an evolution, and your team must be committed to making it work.
 Here are 12 things you can do to get started.

 1. Cook what’s in season

-At the Scottish Cafe, Suzanne changes her menu monthly so she can serve the freshest possible produce at its peak.
+At the Scottish Cafe, O’Connor changes her menu monthly so she can serve the freshest possible produce at its peak.
 And she doesn’t stop with produce—even proteins such as seafood and cheese are removed from the menu when she can’t find a good, sustainable source.
 When fish or squid are in a period of regrowth, for example, she’ll swap in smoked salmon.
 Operating this way requires a certain amount of flexibility and creativity on the part of the kitchen staff, but the quality is well worth the effort.

 2. Partner with the right producers

-At T.E.D restaurant, Jamie has set up an accredited sustainable supply chain for the industry, a network in which he connects restaurants to responsible suppliers and operators.
+At T.E.D restaurant, Grainger-Smith has set up an accredited sustainable supply chain for the industry, a network in which he connects restaurants to responsible suppliers and operators.
 Suppliers take an online test to show that they are following sustainable practices, and restaurants have ethical partners to choose from, as well as opportunities to tap into sharing and discount programs.

-John estimates that 90% of his suppliers are family-oriented businesses.
+Page estimates that 90% of his suppliers are family-oriented businesses.
 The owners of the Gate have been working with one of their vegetable producers, Nature’s Choice, for 25 years, and they make regular visits to the farms to understand the ingredients better.
 Just as consumers are interested in knowing the source of their meat and fish, they can identify and learn about the specific farms that grow their vegetables.

 Working with small farms is more work for an operator, requiring multiple phone calls and visits.
-But the payoff is huge: “You don’t have to do as much with beautiful products,” says Bradford.
+But the payoff is huge: “You don’t have to do as much with beautiful products,” says Heap.
 A little sea salt and olive oil go a long way in showcasing ingredients at their best.